sujitha17/module-2/README.md

 <h1>our menu</h1>
   <div class="row">
   <div class="col-lg-3 col-md-2 col-xs-1">  <h2>chicken</h2>
     <p>Chicken Biryani is a savory chicken and rice dish that includes layers of chicken, rice, and aromatics that are steamed together.
-The bottom layer of rice absorbs  </p>
+The bottom layer  </p>
   </div>
   <div class="col-lg-3 col-md-2 col-xs-1">
-    <h2 position:>beef</h2>
+    <h2>beef</h2>
     <p>Beef is the culinary name for meat from cattle, particularly skeletal muscle.
 Humans have been eating beef since prehistoric times.
-Beef is a source of protein and nutrients.</p>
+Beef is a source</p>
   </div>
   <div class="col-lg-3 col-md-2 col-xs-1">
     <h2>sushi</h2>